PenguinTraders/MT4-Node.js/README.md

 [Visit Penguin Traders](http://penguintraders.com/) for more examples and for indicators that you can download that uses the MT4 to Node.js extensively.

+#### Credits
+- This uses the JSON parser from http://www.mql5.com/en/code/11134 (Already included)
+- A modified version of the http library from http://www.mql5.com/en/articles/276

 #### License
 This code is released to the public under GNU GENERAL PUBLIC LICENSE